AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 processing, allowing the console to control up to 64 universes of DMX in total (a TNP will not increase the number of universes available from T1 / T2 / T3).

-> Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
+> Apart from T1/T2/T3, the software does not enforce the console limit, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
 A warning will be shown in the processing load section of the TitanNet overview.